-If we've been harsh in evaluating other people, guess what standard we just presented to the Lord to judge us by?
+So if we have been harsh in evaluating other people, guess what standard we just presented to the Lord to judge us by?
 God will use the same harsh standard on us that we spoke over somebody else's life.
-So if you feel convicted right now, if you feel uncomfortable because you know that you've judged others badly, rejoice!
+So if you feel convicted right now, if you feel uncomfortable because you know you have judged others badly, rejoice!
 Why??
 Because you and I still have time to change; we still have opportunity to repent!
-And our feeling bad is God's grace and kindness to us, letting us know that we need to turn from our ungodly ways.
-So long as we're in this body, we can still repent - and that's exactly what God wants.
+And our feeling bad is God's grace and kindness to us, letting us know that we need to change.
+So long as we are in this body, we can still repent - and that's exactly what God wants.
 He wants us to do better, to rise to the occasion, to realize the error of our ways, to turn, and to have new life because of it.
-And he'll help us do that!!
+And He will help us do that!!

 - Lk.
 6:37-38 [Jesus speaking] "Do not judge, and you will not be judged.
 Do not condemn, and you will not be condemned.
 Forgive, and you will be forgiven.
 Give, and it will be given to you.
 A good measure, pressed down, shaken together and running over, will be poured into your lap.
 For with the measure you use, it will be measured to you. - Mt.
 6:14-15 For if you forgive men when they sin against you, your heavenly Father will also forgive you.
-But if you do not forgive men their sins, your Father will not forgive your sins.
+But if you do not forgive men their sins, your Father will not forgive your sins. - Ro.
+2:1-5 You, therefore, have no excuse, you who pass judgment on someone else, for at whatever point you judge the other, you are condemning yourself, because you who pass judgment do the same things.